nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 There will be times when we need to do math, and that's fine.
 We will do that when we get there in a couple weeks.
 For now, we'll mostly just work with `BNE` or `Branch if Not Equal` and `DEC` or `Decrement`.
 You may find this a weird concept given this particular code but accumulators are inherently numeric entities.

 So we've now gotten all our ducks in a row.
 Let's start thinking about some things.
 We need to start pushing information through the hardware.
+In this case, we're going to do something mega simple which is to clear the `page zero region`.
+Here is a term that we probably won't use often but our bytes often have pages.

+The easiest way to think about this is that memory goes from $0000-$FFFF.
+In the case of "pages" we can say that the first two hex digits represent the "page" you're working with.
+And so, $0000-$00FF is the "zero page", $0100-$01FF is the first page, etc.  A lot of the 6502 commands take up less memory when you use the special mode that deals with the zero page, where a lot of the action in atari land takes place.
+This should make more sense as we move forward.
+One thing to think about is that:
+* `$00` to `$79` is memory reserved for the TIA
+* `$80` to `$FF` is memory reserved for RAM.

 We will do something simple to begin like call into being a couple of registers (x and a).
 So, we'll first load something into a with `lda #0` or, "Load into A the number 0."
 Next, we have to do something with X since we did `ldx #$FF`.
 This is the X register's maximum value.
 And so, we want to start to lower it, why?

 Well, the model for this is relatively simple.
 I'll call it out in a list:
 1. Load 0 into A